What is a Third Party Program?

-*For Third Party Programs, we will be expecting the payment from the Texas A&M University department or organization that is sponsoring the program.
-In accordance with section 9.1 of the Texas A&M University Rule for Campus Programs for Minors (24.01.06.M1), the sponsoring department, college, or other University unit will be responsible for payment of CPM-associated costs.
+*In accordance with section 10.1 of the Texas A&M University Rule for Campus Programs for Minors (24.01.06.M1), the sponsoring department, college, or other University unit will be responsible for payment of CPM-associated costs.
 Therefore, it is the responsibility of the sponsor to ensure that the payment is completed, then it will be up to the third party organization and the associated A&M partner to determine how the payment is settled between the two organizations.

 Minors in Labs